neo4j/graph-data-science-client/README.md

 assert len(res) == G.node_count()
 ```

-Further, there's a new call named `gds.graph.get` (`gdsclient` only) which takes a name as input and returns a `Graph` object if a graph projection of that name exists in the user's graph catalog.
+Further, there's a new call named `gds.graph.get` (`graphdatascience` only) which takes a name as input and returns a `Graph` object if a graph projection of that name exists in the user's graph catalog.
 The idea is to have a way of creating `Graph`s for already projected graphs, without having to do a new projection.

 ### Model catalog utils

-All procedures from the [GDS Model catalog](https://neo4j.com/docs/graph-data-science/current/model-catalog/) are supported with `gdsclient`.
+All procedures from the [GDS Model catalog](https://neo4j.com/docs/graph-data-science/current/model-catalog/) are supported with `graphdatascience`.
 Some examples are (where `model` is a machine learning model object):

 ```python